 Lifestyle and home remedies

-The following tips may help you manage the symptoms of vulvodynia:
+The following tips might help you manage vulvodynia symptoms:

-- Try cold compresses.
-Cold compresses placed directly on your external genital area may help lessen pain and itching.
+- Try cold compresses or gel packs.
+Place them directly on your external genital area to ease pain and itching.

 - Soak in a sitz bath.
-Two to three times a day, sit in comfortable, lukewarm (not hot) or cool water for five to 10 minutes.
+Two to three times a day, sit in comfortable, lukewarm (not hot) or cool water with Epsom salts or colloidal oatmeal for five to 10 minutes.

 - Avoid tightfitting pantyhose and nylon underwear.
 Tight clothing restricts airflow to your genital area, often leading to increased temperature and moisture that can cause irritation.
 Wear white, cotton underwear to increase ventilation and dryness.
-Sleep without underwear at night, if you feel comfortable doing so.
+Try sleeping without underwear at night.

 - Avoid hot tubs and soaking in hot baths.
-Spending time in hot water may lead to discomfort and itching.
+Spending time in hot water can cause discomfort and itching.

 - Avoid activities that put pressure on your vulva, such as biking or horseback riding.